pass-antibiotics/pass-antibiotics.github.io/research/secondary-care/secondary-care.md

 In other words, we need to understand what are the 'active ingredients' of effective stewardship interventions.

-Behavioural science can be used to specify the 'active ingredients' of behavioural interventions, by coding them as behaviour change techniques (BCTs).
+Behavioural science can be used to specify the 'active ingredients' of behavioural interventions, by coding them as [behaviour change techniques (BCTs)](https://digitalwellbeing.org/wp-content/uploads/2016/11/BCTTv1_PDF_version.pdf){:target="_blank"}.
 To this end, health psychologists from PASS read through all 221 behavioural interventions reported in the systematic review by Davey et al. ([2017](#Davey2017)).
 They coded for the presence of <abbr title="behaviour change techniques">BCT</abbr>s and then assessed how often effective interventions included specific types of <abbr title="behaviour change techniques">BCT</abbr>s.
 This provides evidence about the types of <abbr title="behaviour change techniques">BCT</abbr>s that should be included in future stewardship interventions.

 ## Electronic health records